 Use resource locks to protect resources

 In a recent conversation, your manager mentioned that there had been instances where critical Azure resources were mistakenly deleted.
-Since there was disorganization across their Azure environment, good intentions of cleaning up unnecessary resources resulted in accidental deletions of resources critical to other systems.
+Because there was disorganization across their Azure environment, good intentions of cleaning up unnecessary resources resulted in accidental deletions of resources critical to other systems.
 You've heard of resource locks on Azure.
 You mention to your manager that you think you can help prevent this type of incident from happening in the future.
 Let's take a look at how you could use resource locks to solve this problem.

 What are resource locks?

 Resource locks are a setting that you can apply to any resource to block modification or deletion.
 You can set resource locks to either Delete or Read-only.
 Delete will allow all operations against the resource, but block the ability to delete it.
 Read-only will only allow read activities to be performed against it, blocking any modification or deletion of the resource.
 You can apply resource locks to subscriptions, resource groups, and to individual resources.
-They are inherited when applied at higher levels.
+Resource locks are inherited when applied at higher levels.

 Applying Read-only can lead to unexpected results, because some operations that seem like read operations actually require additional actions.
 For example, placing a Read-only lock on a storage account prevents all users from listing the keys.
 The list keys operation is handled through a POST request because the returned keys are available for write operations.

-You'll take a look at how a resource lock works in action.
+Let's take a look at how a resource lock works in action.

 Create a resource lock